 The session read

-The Ibovespa rose 0.74%, with breadth positive — 12 of 15 names higher.
-Mining led, while Consumer Disc. lagged.
+The Ibovespa eased 0.15%, with breadth negative — 7 of 15 names higher.
+Materials led, while Consumer Disc. lagged.

 A hot market under a cold interest rate

 For a foreign resident or investor, the takeaway is twofold.
-Rio’s market is resilient and its prime addresses remain among the priciest in the country, but the flashiest headline number reflects new launches, not the everyday market a buyer will most often meet.
+Rio’s market is resilient and its prime addresses remain among the priciest in the country.
+But the flashiest headline number reflects new launches, not the everyday market a buyer will most often meet.

 Did Rio new home prices really rise almost 70 percent?